Daniel-KM/Omeka-S-module-Sparql/README.md

 the linked data, that can be federated.
-So this a powerful search tool useful when you have many relations and normalized data (dates, people, subjects, locations, etc.), in particular via the module [Value Suggest] and values that uses common ontologies with right precise usage of each properties and classes.
-If you have custom ontologies, publish them and take them stable to allow richer results.
+So this a powerful search tool useful when you have many relations and normalized data (dates, people, subjects, locations, etc.), in particular via the module [Value Suggest] and values that uses common ontologies with right precise usage of each property and class.
+If you have custom ontologies, add relations with existing ontologies, publish them and make them stable to allow richer results.

 Furthermore, results may be a list of data, but sparql graphs too.

-**WARNING**: This is a work in progress and the [sparql protocol version 1.1] is not fully implemented yet when using internal sparql endpoint (version 1.0 only).
+**WARNING**: The [sparql protocol version 1.1] is not fully implemented yet when using the internal sparql endpoint (version 1.0 only, with limited filters).

 For a big base or full support of the sparql specifications, in particular the [sparql protocol version 1.1], it is recommended to use an external sparql